45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 2. Provide information detailing the amount of pupil premium funding received by the school during the current and previous academic year

-3. Evidence of how the school has spent the pupil premium funding and how spending decisions were made
+3. Evidence of how the school spends the pupil premium funding and how they make spending decisions

 4. Demonstrate the impact on the learning and progress of eligible pupils using outcomes data

-The effectiveness of the school’s leadership and management will be judged on how well they spend their pupil premium funding along with the rest of their budget and measure the impact on pupil outcomes.
+Judgement of the school’s leadership and management is based on how well they spend their pupil premium funding along with the rest of their budget and measure the impact on pupil outcomes.

-Governors are expected to demonstrate that they have challenged the senior leadership team on the variations in achievement between different groups, and what they are doing to address these.
+Governors must demonstrate that they challenge the senior leadership team on the variations in achievement between different groups.
+They should show what they are doing to address these.

 Inspectors can call for an external review of the school’s pupil premium spending if they identify specific issues relating to the provision and outcomes for disadvantaged pupils.